 Testing of new or innovative ways to treat diseases often goes through four phases of development:

 By participating in a clinical trial, you can gain access to new research treatments before they are widely available and help others by contributing to medical research.
 All clinical trials have guidelines and eligibility criteria designed to make sure the participants will be safe and the study will be valid and answer the research questions.
 Certain research studies are aimed at finding the cause, delivery, manifestations, and longer term outcomes of rheumatic diseases in children.
-Some of these studies are listed below.

 To learn more about clinical trials, you may visit these websites: